ChemAxon/jklustor-web-example/src/vagrant/compile-using-fresh-vm.md

 -------------------

  Feel free to check the contents of the included [Vagrantfile](Vagrantfile).
-The configuration is based on a default `ubuntu/trusty64` box with the following modifications:
+The configuration is based on a default `ubuntu/bionic64` box with the following modifications:

-  - Port 8090 of the host is forwarede to the port 8090 of the VM.
+  - Port 8090 of the host is forwarded to the port 8090 of the VM.
 This allows an easy connection with a browser (on the host) to the running web application inside the VM.
   - VM memory is set to 2048M.
   - JDK is installed on the VM.
   - Memory for `gradle` build is set to 1768M.
-  - ChemAxon license file `license.cxl` is expected to be present and is copied to the appropriate directory `~/.chemaxon`.
+  - ChemAxon license file `license.cxl` is expected to be present next to the `Vagrantfile` and is copied to the appropriate directory `~/.chemaxon` on the VM.

 Whats missing: